k9h7u8/k9h7u8/README.md

 ### Hi Khushi 😀 Here👋
 ### Web Developer
 - 🔭 I’m currently working on Back-end web development.
-- 🌱 I’m currently learning Data Structure and algorithm.
+- 🌱 I’m currently learning about new technologies of backend development such as GraphQL.
 - 📚 Learned about Node.js, express.js, Mongodb and Mysql.
-- 🤔 I’m looking for help in backend development.
+- 🤔 I’m looking for work in backend development(Node.js).
 - 💬 Ask me about C++, Javascript, MySQL, MongoDB and Node.js.
 - 📫 How to reach me: ping me at khushiaggarwal1302@gmail.com
 - 😄 Pronouns: She/Her